Alcohol in the workplace

 Developing an alcohol at work policy and increasing your employees' awareness around alcohol will help to create a healthier work culture.
 Take a look at these useful guides, websites and campaigns to help you kick start the process.

-This booklet covers the rationale behind raising alcohol awareness, guidance on writing an alcohol policy and developing a healthier work culture.
+This booklet produced by the British Heart Foundation covers the rationale behind raising alcohol awareness, guidance on writing an alcohol policy and developing a healthier work culture.
 It also includes fun ideas and activities for alcohol awareness events.

-Produced by the Institute of Alcohol Studies (IAS) and updated in November 2017, this interesting and informative factsheet covers three key areas:
+Produced by the Institute of Alcohol Studies (IAS) and updated in October 2020, this factsheet includes a model workplace alcohol policy.

 This website contains useful information on a range of topics related to alcohol.
-It also has some great tools to help people to drink less, such as the One You ‘Drink Free Days' app, which is a simple and easy way to track the days you drink alcohol and the days you don't.
+It also has some great tools to help people to drink less, such as the Better Health ‘Drink Free Days' app, which is a simple and easy way to track the days you drink alcohol and the days you don't.

-Find out about a range of issues related to alcohol, such as binge drinking, the hidden risks of 'social drinking' and tips on cutting down.
-For employees who may be a carer for a problematic drinker, there’s also information about caring for an alcoholic.
-Don’t forget, The Carers Hub can provide support and advice to carers in Staffordshire and Stoke on Trent.
+Find out about a range of issues related to alcohol, such as binge drinking, the risks of drinking too much, and tips on cutting down.
+There’s also information for employees who may be caring for someone with an alcohol problem.

-This website contains loads of interesting statistics on alcohol, including factsheets on ‘Alcohol in the workplace’, ‘Alcohol and fitness’ and ‘Alcohol and parenting’.
+This website contains loads of interesting statistics on alcohol, including factsheets on ‘Alcohol in the workplace’, ‘Alcohol and mental health’ and ‘Alcohol and parenting’.

 Dry January is the UK’s one-month booze-free challenge!